sffjunkie/justfiles/README.md

 #### Python Recipes

+`add` - Add distributions to the project

+`add-dev` - Add distributions for development tasks

 `build` - Uses `pdm` to build the distribution files

 `build-docs` - Builds the documentation using Sphinx

-`add` - Add distributions to the project

-`add-dev` - Add distributions for development tasks
+`init-pre-commit` - Initialize pre-commit tool

 `init-project` - Initializes a new project using `pdm`, adds the required development packages and creates a set of documentation files.
 Works by running the following recipes `init-pyproject`, `init-dev-pkgs`, and `init-docs`

+`init-venv-pyproject` - Intializes a virtual environment using the version of python defined in `pyproject.toml`.

 `init-venv-python` - Intializes a virtual environment using the current version of python.

-`init-venv-pyproject` - Intializes a virtual environment using the version of python defined in `pyproject.toml`.

 `lint` - Runs the `ruff` linter